Wojo-MannHummel/Nova/README.md

 1. **Create a Branch**: On the repository's main page, find the branch selector dropdown.
 Type a name for your new branch and hit "Enter" to create it.
 Branch names should be descriptive (e.g., `update-installation-docs`).
 2. **Switch to Your Branch**: GitHub will automatically switch you to the new branch.
 You're now ready to make changes without impacting the main branch.

-Once on your branch, you're free to make changes:

 3. **Edit or Add Files**: Use the GitHub interface to edit existing files or add new ones.
 Remember, changes on this branch won't affect the main branch until they're merged.
 4. **Commit Changes**: Save your changes by committing them to your branch.
 Provide a clear commit message that explains what you've done and why.